Guided by a belief in the power of a wide range of human potential, we approach each child’s learning flexibly and responsively.

 Our inclusive approach serves a diverse community of learners through tailoring of curriculum, instructional differentiation, and small-group intervention or extension.

-At Meridian, we utilize the talents of every teaching member of the staff through classroom and specialist area differentiation practices.
-In addition to classroom faculty, we have an Approach to Learning team which includes three learning specialists and two flexible learning teachers.
-The learning specialists and flexible learning teachers work with teachers and students to differentiate learning and to provide intervention, support, and extension.
-We have a social emotional learning team who collaborate with classroom teachers to facilitate social emotional learning and training.
-These staff members utilize methods which include professional development for staff on a wide variety of learning styles and differences; creation and implementation of individual learning plans for students that have specialized needs (both support and enrichment); small-group instruction in targeted skill areas for support and/or enrichment; and monitoring of ongoing assessments to tailor instruction.
+At Meridian, we utilize the talents of every teaching member of the staff through classroom and specialist area differentiation practices to understand who are students are as learners.
+In addition to classroom faculty, we have an Approach to Learning team that work with teachers and students to differentiate learning and to provide intervention, support, and extension within the classroom.
+In addition, we have a social emotional learning specialist who collaborates with classroom teachers to facilitate social emotional learning and training.
+These staff members utilize methods that include professional development for staff on a wide variety of learning styles and differences; creation and implementation of individual learning plans for students that have specialized needs (both support and enrichment); small-group instruction in targeted skill areas for support and/or enrichment; and monitoring of ongoing assessments to tailor instruction.
 Learning specialists also oversee collaboration with outside professionals who work with Meridian students.

 Every associate faculty member receives specialized training and coaching to aid in their daily work in the classroom.
 Associate faculty support the teachers and students in their assigned grade level.
 Our associate faculty members work side by side with their teaching teams to plan and facilitate instruction, deepening their understanding of the practice of teaching by observing, learning from, and working with their grade-level teams.